 I really hope you enjoyed this post.
 If you did, please feel free to share it through your preferred social media channels below and subscribe to our mailing list so you won’t miss any future posts.

 You really can have public speaking anxiety and still give a great speech and following these tips will go a long way to helping you.
-If you need further support then consider working with a presentation coach who specialises in Mindful Presenting who will help you to speak with confidence clarity and purpose.
+If you need further support then consider getting some public speaking coaching which specialises in Mindful Presenting and will help you to speak with confidence clarity and purpose.